pimcore/pimcore/doc/User_Documentation/01_Objects/02_CSV_Import/README.md

 The column configuration how CSV columns are mapped to object properties.

+Operators can be used to change the way how the data is processed.
+See [Operator Overview](./02_Operators/README.md)

 ## Resolver Settings

 Objects can be looked up in different ways.
 Your CSV export might have a `filename` column so you decide to match via the filename.